 However, that’s not what we’re talking about here.
 We want you to cook your BBQ chicken sous vide.
 When you cook sous vide, you’re essentially doing a set-and-forget cooking style thanks to submerging the vacuum sealed BBQ chicken breasts inside of a water oven that’s heated by a new Anova or Sansaire sous vide machine.
 This is one of the most modern means of cooking that’s taking the world by storm.

 You’ll be able to make the perfect meal each and every time.
 You can go ahead and tell your NASCAR racing friends that you cooked it on the grill (you’ll have to sear and torch it when you’re done cooking).
 But those Budweiser drinking, crash-loving NASCAR friends will never know the difference.
-Find more great sous vide recipes at SousVideWizard.
+Find the best sous vide machine reviews at SousVideWizard.com.

 - Pulled Pork